ccobasi/restaurant/README.md

  ## How It work
   - First Open Your terminal and paste : git clone git@github com:ccobasi/restaurant.git.

-  - Thene cd to the Folder && Open it in your Texteditor.
+  - Then cd to the Folder and Open it in your text editor.

-  - To Make the website fully working make sure to install the webpack and run the folowing command if yoy don't have it.
+  - To Make the website fully working make sure to install the webpack and run the folowing command if you don't have it.
+  - npm install webpack webpack-cli --save-dev

   ## Author